 Visiting the Marine Maritime Museum

 There’s a lot to see and do at the Maine Maritime Museum.
 So much that it would be easy to spend a couple of days here and still not see it all.

-The museum’s scenic, 20 acre campus on the Kennebec is home to both indoor and outdoor exhibits and activities.
+The museum’s scenic, 20-acre campus on the Kennebec River is home to both indoor and outdoor exhibits and activities.
 There are daily lighthouse cruises, wooden boat construction, a working blacksmith, historic shipyard buildings, and more.

 The museum is located on the grounds of the historic Percy & Small Shipyard, the country’s only surviving wooden boat shipyard.
 Five of the original shipyard buildings are still here for your inspection.
 Even better, you can watch and chat with the craftsmen as they keep Maine’s wooden boat-building traditions alive.

 The yard is also home to a massive sculpture detailing the lines of the schooner Wyoming, America’s largest ever wooden boat.
 The nearby Donnell House, an 1892 shipyard owner’s home open seasonally for tours, offers a chance to experience what life was like in Bath during Victorian times.

 Inside the museum, you’ll discover a wealth of fascinating galleries and exhibits.
 The museum collection is massive, with over 16,000 items, including 300 ship models, 300 paintings, 130 watercraft, 2,000 tools, figureheads, fishing implements, and hundreds of other maritime artifacts.
 Lighthouse fans will love the one-of-a-kind, “Into the Lantern” Lighthouse Experience.
 This immersive exhibit simulates being at the very top of a traditional Maine lighthouse.